The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Biolysis allows you to weave, but it’s a lot less flexible than these other options.
 Weave with it when you’re naturally applying the DoT.
 You should generally never hold it to give yourself an opportunity to weave.
 However, when it is going to fall off of the boss and needs to be renewed, it takes first priority for weaving.

 Swiftcasting Broil III can be used to give yourself an extra slot to weave.
-Doing Ruin II (any abil itdy   +Swiftcast)-> Broil III (any ability+any ability)) is extremely useful for maximizing your potential damage.
+Doing Ruin II (any ability + Swiftcast)-> Broil III (any ability + any ability) is extremely useful for maximizing your potential damage.
 It effectively turns a double weave into a chance to weave three oGCDs between those two skills.

 # How the Fairy Works